CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 same pattern established by Mensural notation.

-Previously, the plus character +
+Previously, the plus character + was used to

 indicate that two notes were tied.
 This created some